What are Physical hazards at workplace?

 - Factories that have loud machines.

 - Construction sites where are many heavy trucks and cranes.

 - Digging machines.

-how to prevent physical hazard?
+how to prevent physical hazards?

 - A good PPE program should be the second step.
 You should provide all suitable PPE for all tasks and workers.

 - If possible, prevent the source of the hazard.
-Make sure to decrease the noise levels, control the temperature of the machines and check electrical cables insulation etc.
+Make sure to decrease the noise levels, control the temperature of the machines and check electrical cables insulation, etc.